thataustin/maximum-awesome/README.md

 I'm using [Maximum Awesome](https://github.com/square/maximum-awesome) but I've changed some of the default settings.
-Search for "DIFF" in this README to find out what I've changed
+Search for "DIFF" in this README to find out what I've changed Also, see the CheatSheet at the bottom for things I've learned about this setup (I don't work with the guys at Square, after all :)

 # Maximum Awesome